 Therapy for Tramadol addiction can take many forms.
 In most cases, a person will first need to purge all forms of the substance from their body.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Once detox has been completed, a person can begin engaging in any number of therapeutic modalities.
 These include:

 - Talk therapy, in which the person suffering from the addiction engages in structured, evidence-based therapy with a trained counselor.
 There are many forms of talk therapy, such as cognitive-behavioral therapy or motivation therapy.
-It is worth noting that this type of therapy can only be conducted under the supervision of a trained and licensed counselor.

 - Lifestyle therapy, which involves helping someone examine reexamine their lifestyle, including occupation, forms of recreation, and relationships with family and friends.
 This can also involve the teaching of productive life skills and helping someone learn more positive ways to process their anger or other negative feelings.

 Granite Recovery Centers offers numerous modalities of treatment for a variety of addictions that may be related to Tramadol, including prescription opioid addiction or dual diagnosis.